Home Depot misses profit estimates, shares fall

 The numbers may have been impacted by rising U.S. home prices weakening housing demand and construction activity.

-Lat month, home sales fell to their lowest in more than three years.
+Last month, home sales fell to their lowest in more than three years.

 Quarterly net sales rose to $26.49 billion, but missed analysts' expectations of $26.57 billion.